michaeltd/dots/readme.md

 <a name="bootstrap.bash"></a>
 #### [bootstrap.sh](bootstrap.sh)
 How I migrate my .dots in new systems.
-Don't use this unless you know exactly what you're getting into.
+Available only as reference, not for use.

 ## Reference
 #### [GitHub ❤ ~/](https://dotfiles.github.io/)